Pune International Marathon

 The Pune International Marathon is an annual marathon foot-race held in Pune, India.
-The first edition of the race was held in 1983, and the 36th edition will be held in December 2022.
+The first edition of the race was held on September 25, 1983, and the 36th edition will be held in December 2022.
 It attracts many international participants, who compete with local and national runners in the distinct climate of the Indian subcontinent.
 It hosted the Asian Marathon Championship race in 2010.

 The event also organizes a short celebrity run in which film personalities and national athletes participate and raise money for charitable causes.